 Do police officers get workers’ compensation in New York?

 No. Police officers are not covered under the Workers’ Compensation Law.
-Instead, similar protections may be available under General Municipal Law Sections 207-a or 207-c, depending on your department.
+While they are not eligible to file standard workers compensation claims—such as those for slip and falls, machinery accidents, repetitive strain injuries, toxic exposure, or motor vehicle accidents—similar protections may be available under General Municipal Law Sections 207-a or 207-c, depending on your department.
 These laws can provide full salary and medical care for duty-related injuries.

 How long does the disability pension process take?